mochristman/Morgan-Christman/content/publication/journal-article/index.md

 slides:
 ---

-#{{% callout note %}}
-#Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
-#{{% /callout %}}

-Data and code supporting these findings can be are openly available on [Zenodo] (https://zenodo.org/record/4701633#.YIJOIH1ueWB).
+Data and code supporting these findings can be are openly available on [Zenodo](https://zenodo.org/record/4701633#.YIJOIH1ueWB).